walkingriver/scout-law/chapters/ch01-meeting-the-team.md

 "Good morning, everyone," Alice began with a welcoming smile.
 "I'm thrilled to be working with each of you on this exciting new venture.
 As you may know, we have a challenging project ahead of us, but I believe in the incredible talent and creativity in this room."

-"Before we delve into the specifics, let's quickly get acquainted," Alice continued, gesturing to the individuals around the table, each with their unique backgrounds and experiences.
+"Before we go into the specifics, let's quickly get acquainted," Alice continued, gesturing to the individuals around the table, each with their unique backgrounds and experiences.

 "First, we have Mark, our fresh and bright software developer, who recently graduated from college and is embarking on his first professional venture with us.
 Then there's Roger, a familiar face who's been with us for a while, serving as our database developer.
 Marisa, too, is a seasoned member of the team and has collaborated with me on previous projects.
 Sarah, although a long-time member of our company, hasn't had the chance to work alongside me before.